xen0vas/xen0vas.github.io/_posts/2021-02-18-cloudme-v1-11-2-dep-bypass-using-rop-gadgets.md

 ```

 <p align="justify">
-Now lets finalize our PoC exploit script and see the registers pushed into the stack using **windbg** debugger.
+Now lets finalize our PoC exploit script and see the registers pushed into the stack using <b>WinDbg</b> debugger.
 The final exploit will be as follows :
 </p>

 ```